 8.5 In the case of Academic Administrators who are not members of a bargaining unit the appeal shall be directed to the Board of Regents by notice, in writing, delivered to the Secretary of the Board of Regents within fifteen (15) days of the President's notification of the action to be taken.

 9.1 Frivolous, vexatious and/or malicious complaints may constitute grounds for disciplinary action against the complainant.

-9.2 Any imposed discipline related to frivolous, vexatious and/or malicious complaints will be taken in accordance with the University Staff Handbook for Non-Bargaining Unit Employees, Student Code of Conduct, applicable collective agreements or, for individuals not covered by one of the above, contractual provisions.
+9.2 Any imposed discipline related to frivolous, vexatious and/or malicious complaints will be taken in accordance with the Guide for Non-Bargaining, Management and Professional, and Senior Administrative Management Employees, Student Code of Conduct, applicable collective agreements or, for individuals not covered by one of the above, contractual provisions.

 10.1 No person shall retaliate against another for bringing forward a concern or complaint of sexual harassment or for being involved in the process.
 The University considers retaliation at any stage to be a serious offence because it may prevent potential complainants, witnesses, administrators or others from coming forward with concerns or complaints of sexual harassment.
 A breach of confidentiality by any individual with respect to a concern or complaint may also constitute retaliation.

-10.2 Any imposed discipline related to retaliation will be taken in accordance with the University Staff Handbook for Non-Bargaining Unit Employees, Student Code of Conduct, applicable collective agreements or, for individuals not covered by one of the above, contractual provisions.
+10.2 Any imposed discipline related to retaliation will be taken in accordance with the Guide for Non-Bargaining, Management and Professional, and Senior Administrative Management Employees, Student Code of Conduct, applicable collective agreements or, for individuals not covered by one of the above, contractual provisions.

 11.0 Role of Sexual Harassment Advisor